AVSystem/scala-commons/docs/GenCodec.md

 In order to write a *list*, which is an ordered sequence of arbitrary values, the codec must obtain a [`ListOutput`](http://avsystem.github.io/scala-commons/api/com/avsystem/commons/serialization/ListOutput.html) by calling `writeList` on `Output`.
-Then, it may use its `writeElement()` to obtain a fresh `Output` for each consecutive element. `Output` returned for each element must be fully written *before* obtaining `ListOutput` for next element.
+Then, it may use its `writeElement()` to obtain a fresh `Output` for each consecutive element. `Output` returned for each element must be fully written *before* obtaining `Output` for next element.
 After all elements are written, the codec is required to call `finish()` on the `ListOutput`.

 Reading a list from an `Input` is analogous.
 The codec must obtain a [`ListInput`](http://avsystem.github.io/scala-commons/api/com/avsystem/commons/serialization/ListInput.html)